aws-samples/aws-sdk-prom-metrics/README.md

 ✨  Deployment time: 34.1s
 ```

-A benefit of using the CDK in this case is updated to your configuration file can be handled via a Stack update versus needing to destroy and start over.
+A benefit of using the CDK in this case is updated to your configuration file can be handled via a Stack update versus needing to destroy and rebuild.

 If you add more metrics, or make updates that would require an update to your IAM permissions, simply re-run the `deployRole` command as shown above!

 ## Deploy the Kubernetes Deployment!

-We're on the last step!
 This will create a new 'Deployment' in the namespace you've specified in your configuration file, using the IRSA role we created earlier.

 Run the command: